Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 North America has the most species of this genus.
 There is literally a serviceberry for every ecological niche.
 They are an important food source for animals including rabbits and deer.
 They are also the host plants for many butterflies and moths.

 Several of the species also produce berries which are used in pies and jams.
-Native Americans used them to make pemmican, a nutritious food that was made with meat, fat and berries.
+Native Americans used the berries to make pemmican, a nutritious food that was made with meat, fat and berries.
 Serviceberry berries taste like blueberries with a hint of almond.
 The berries ripen in June, hence the name “juneberry.”

 Depending on the species, serviceberries grow as shrubs or small trees.
 Both the shrubs and the trees are multi-stemmed.
 The bark is usually smooth and a silvery gray in color which is especially attractive in the winter when the leaves have fallen revealing the trunks.